What I learned from the book Designing Data-Intensive Applications

 Here are the key insights and lessons from this chapter:

 If precise synchronization is crucial (e.g., ordering transactions globally), tools like Google's TrueTime API, used in Spanner, become critical; however, they're also costly and complex.
-Therefore, it is essential not to trust timestamps across nodes blindly; if your logic relies on precise timing, you're likely to encounter trouble.
+Therefore, it is essential not to blindly trust timestamps across nodes; if your logic relies on precise timing, you're likely to encounter trouble.

-👑 Leader election.
+Leader election.
 Many distributed systems rely on electing a "leader" node to coordinate operations.
-But, there is the challenge.
-Due to network partitions or delayed messages, sometimes multiple nodes think they’re the leader simultaneously, a dreaded situation known as "split-brain."
+But there is a challenge.
+Due to network partitions or delayed messages, multiple nodes may simultaneously think they’re the leader, a dreaded situation known as "split-brain."
 The book recommends using fencing tokens to mitigate this.
-Each time leadership is granted, a unique, increasing token is provided.
-Operations require the latest token to proceed, effectively invalidating stale leaders.
+This is addressed in the book through the adoption of fencing token techniques, in which each time the leader is elected, a new token is shared with Konsensus nodes, rendering old leaders increasingly useless.

 "A system is Byzantine fault-tolerant if it continues operating correctly even when some nodes lie."

-✅ Correctness in distributed algorithms.
-Finally, the chapter defines two properties crucial to understanding distributed algorithm correctness:
+Correctness in distributed algorithms.
+Lastly, the chapter introduces two characteristics that can help in understanding accuracy in distributed algorithms:

-🛡️ Safety ("nothing bad happens"): This must always hold.
-For instance, fencing tokens must be unique.
+Safety (”nothing bad happens”): This must always hold.
+For example, the fencing tokens must be distinct.

 This chapter reminds me a lot of the Fallacies of Distributed Computing.
 Read more about it here.

 The last part of DDIA focuses on derived data and data processing pipelines, specifically, batch processing (similar to Hadoop) and stream processing (similar to Kafka or Spark Streaming).
-This section was particularly relevant as our industry moves toward real-time data pipelines.
+I found this section highly pertinent to the current trend of real-time data pipelines in our field.

-🗃️ Batch processing.
+Batch processing.
 The book uses MapReduce and the Unix tool philosophy to explain batch jobs.
 Batch processing operates on large data sets but doesn’t provide immediate results – it’s about throughput over latency.
 For example, a nightly job might aggregate log files into a report.
-We measure batch jobs in terms of throughput (records per second or total time to process a dataset).
+We measure batch jobs by throughput (records per second) or by total time to process a dataset.
 One superb example in the book is constructing a simple data pipeline with Unix pipes (grep, sort, etc.) and showing how that inspires distributed frameworks like Hadoop’s MapReduce.
 The key points are that batch jobs read from a data source, process data in bulk, and output to another location; these jobs are often scheduled to run periodically.
 They are great for large-scale analytics where a few minutes or hours of delay is acceptable.

 What I loved is how the book ties stream processing to the earlier concepts.
 For instance, the log abstraction reappears: a database’s change log can be viewed as a stream of events.
 This is the idea behind Change Data Capture (CDC), where changes in a database are captured and streamed to other systems for processing.